AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/launch-add-extensions.md

    ![Go to the Extensions catalog and click Install to add the Target extension](images/mobile-extensions-catalog-installTargetVEC.png)

-1. Turn **[!UICONTROL Auto-Fetch Target Campaigns]** `ON` .
+1. Turn **[!UICONTROL Auto-Fetch Target Campaigns]**&nbsp;&nbsp;`ON` .
 This will pre-fetch all of the Target activities when the app first loads, reducing the number of requests that need to be made.
-1. Leave **[!UICONTROL Fetch In Background]** `OFF`.
+1. Leave **[!UICONTROL Fetch In Background]**&nbsp;&nbsp;`OFF`.
 This setting only appears when `Auto-Fetch Target Campaigns` is used.
 Leaving this setting `OFF` will allow you to run VEC activities on the home screen of the app, but will also add a delay to the app start up to ensure that the Target request has completed or timed out before the home screen displays.
 We recommend that you leave this setting `OFF` when you are running activities on the home screen and toggle it `ON` when you are not.
 This setting can be changed at any time in the Launch interface without updating your app.
 1. Leave the **[!UICONTROL Target Workspace Property]** blank.
 This setting is used in conjunction with the Target Premium [Enterprise User Permissions](https://docs.adobe.com/content/help/en/target/using/administer/manage-users/enterprise/property-channel.html) feature.
 1. Click the **[!UICONTROL Save]** button